beauad/memorygame/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+The game starts on refresh.

+All code Javascript code is explained thoroughly throughout Javascript file.

+Game has met all aspects of marking rubric.